asvd/jailed/README.md

 - Safely execute user-submitted code *[Demo](https://asvd.github.io/jailed/demos/web/console/)*

-- Export the particular set of functions in both directions, and invoke those at the opposite site (without a need for manual messaging) thus building any custom API and set of permissions.
+- Export the particular set of application functions into the sandbox (or in the opposite direction), and let those functions be invoked from the other site (without a need for manual messaging) thus building any custom API and set of permissions.

 For instance: